Omikhleia/JSBON/README.md

 ## General principles

 The following rules apply:
-- Numbers, strings, objects, arrays, null and booleans are obviously supported
+- Numbers, strings, objects, arrays, null and booleans are obviously supported,
-- Undefined properties are kept (as opposed e.g. to JSON)
+- Undefined properties are kept (as opposed e.g. to JSON),
 ```
 var o1 = { a: undefined };
 var binary = JSBON.encode(o1);
 var o2 = JSBON.decode(binary);
 o2.hasOwnProperty("a"); // True
 ```
-- Dates are supported (and not converted to string as in JSON)
+- Dates are supported (and not converted to string as in JSON),
 ```
 var o1 = { d: new Date() };
 var binary = JSBON.encode(o1);
 var o2 = JSBON.decode(binary);
 o2.d instanceof Date; // True
 ```
-- Uint8Arrays are also allowed (allowing for binary data to be embedded efficiently)
+- Uint8Arrays are also allowed (allowing for binary data to be embedded efficiently),
 ```
 var o1 = [1, 2, 3];
 var b1 = JSBON.encode(o1);